SDU-LCE-SMART/ILCI-Maker/README.md

 In short, Phase 2 is intended to move from "finding and understanding evidence" to "building citation-backed inventory assets" for real LCA workflows.

+Phase 2 is expected to be much more extensive than Phase 1.
+It will focus on guided inventory construction where experts remain in control, but AI accelerates evidence gathering, structure proposal, citation linking, and iterative refinement of candidate inventory elements.

 ## Why This Architecture

+### Why keep the project domain-agnostic?
+Research priorities change over time.
+A fixed-topic tool becomes less useful as soon as the subject changes.
+This project avoids that by keeping the retrieval, filtering, ranking, and extraction engine generic while exposing topic-specific behavior through configuration.

+As a result, one core engine can support multiple study tracks over the lifetime of the project.
+The current fertilizer-related setup is a reference scenario that validates the workflow, but it is not the final or only target domain.

 ### Why use external APIs?
 The project uses multiple literature APIs because no single source provides complete coverage, metadata consistency, and availability for all topics.